ejabx/leetcode-lab/coursework/21-day-hard.md

 # **LeetCode Mastery Guide for Faang**

-## **Understanding Your Unique Position**

-As a senior engineer, you bring substantial advantages and should be targeting Medium/Hard problems to differentiate yourself.
-The good news: your architectural thinking, debugging skills, and system design experience are exactly what's needed for complex algorithmic problems.
-The challenge: Hard problems require deep pattern mastery and advanced optimization techniques.

 ## **Phase 1: Intensive Foundation & Advanced Patterns (Week 1\)**

 ### **Days 1-2: Elite Diagnostic Assessment**